Food Security is National Security

 Why This Matters Now

 The current system is optimized for efficiency under ideal conditions.
+It is not designed to survive disruption.

 Trade shocks, interest-rate shifts, infrastructure failure, resource competition and geopolitical instability now propagate through a highly consolidated system with minimal redundancy.